-Dove Cameron Chews Gum Every Time She Acts & My Mind Is Blown – EXCLUSIVE
+Dove Cameron Does This One Thing Every Time She Acts & It'll Blow Your Mind – EXCLUSIVE

 Whether you watch Dove Cameron kick ass on Marvel's Agents Of S.H.I.E.L.D, follow her character in the Descendents franchise, or obsess over her show on Disney Channel, you probably know quite a lot about the 22-year-old actress.
 But what if I told you there's a fun fact about her that you definitely never knew?
 In an exclusive interview with Elite Daily, Dove Cameron admits she chews gum in every single scene while acting in your favorite TV shows and movies.
 Yup, every single scene.
 Is your mind blown?